yuchdev/Articles/articles/parenting/Ten-advices-part-01.md

 Advice 2.
 Don't be afraid to ask.<br>
 Don't be afraid to ask more experienced or more professional people, especially medical workers and baby-nurses.
-* Create a list of questions you're going to ask.
+* Create a list of questions you're going to ask, do not rely on your memory
-* Don't hope you remember them all.
 * Such questions may relate to
   * Baby's health
-  * Contacting health professionals
+  * Contacts of health professionals
-  * Recommendations
-  * Addresses and phones
   * Nursing recommendations
   * Clothes and hygiene
   * Walking and physical activities